 5 convicted in Bronx murder of teen with knives, machetes

-NEW YORK – Five young men have been convicted of first-degree murder in the stabbing death of a teenager at a Bronx bodega.
+NEW YORK – Five young men were convicted Friday of first-degree murder in the brutal stabbing of a teenager at a Bronx bodega, images of which were captured on a surveillance video and drew massive public outrage.

-The Bronx Criminal Court jury reached the verdict Friday in the death of 15-year-old Lesandro Guzman-Feliz.
+The Bronx Criminal Court jury reached the verdict in the death of 15-year-old Lesandro Guzman-Feliz after less than two days of deliberation.

-Authorities say Guzman-Feliz, known as "Junior," was killed last June in a case of mistaken identity.
+Authorities say Guzman-Feliz, known as "Junior," was killed last June in a case of mistaken identity by a pack of 14 men searching for gang rivals.
 He was followed into a bodega, dragged onto the street and stabbed with knives and machetes.

-A video of the attack showed a bread knife piercing his neck.
+A video of the attack showed a bread knife piercing his neck and delivering the fatal blow.

-The five are between 19 and 25 years old and alleged members of the Trinitarios gang.
+The five defendants — Jonaiki Martinez Estrella, Manuel Rivera, Elvin Garcia, Jose Muniz and Antonio Rodriguez Hernandez Santiago — are between 19 and 25 years old and alleged members of the Trinitarios gang.
 They also were convicted of gang assault and conspiracy and face up to life in prison at sentencing on July 16.

 Nine other suspects are to be tried later.